-After breakfast, we’ll take you to a sightseeing tour of Andrićgrad, a stone city built up according to the idea of Emir Kusturica, the film director, who was inspired by writings and characters of Nobel Prize winner Ivo Andrić.
-Time at leisure for the individual activities until departure to Sarajevo, the capital of Bosnia and Herzegovina.
+After the breakfast, sightseeing tour of Andrićgrad, which was created according to an idea of the filmmaker Emir Kusturica, who was inspired by the characters of novels written by Ivo Andrić, the Nobel Prize Winner.
+It is, in fact, a vision of how the city of Višegrad might have once looked.
+We’ll have a chance to see a mixture of different styles and periods that were changing through history in this area: Byzantine style, Ottoman period, Renaissance, Classicism, etc. Leisure time for the individual activities until departure to Sarajevo, the capital of Bosnia and Herzegovina.
 Check-in at 4* hotel in this fascinating city.
-Dinner in a traditional restaurant in Baščaršiija where we’ll taste the most famous specialties from this part of the Balkans.
+Dinner in a traditional restaurant in Baščaršija where we’ll taste the most famous specialties from this part of the Balkans.
 Overnight at the 4* hotel in Sarajevo.

-After the early breakfast, the group will take a sightseeing city tour – Marshal Tito barracks, Avaz Business and visit the most famous places from WW2 in the capital of Bosnia and Herzegovina.
-Later, we’ll take a walking tour and visit the City hall, Spot house, Streets of handcrafts, Bascarsija square with Sebijl fountain, Karavan Seray that used to be a resting place for tradesmen that traveled in caravans, Gazi Husrev bey’s mosques and Madresa – Islamic school.
-Visit of the Bay’s mosque, the biggest Islamic structure in this part of the world.
+After the early breakfast, the group will take a sightseeing city tour – Marshal Tito barracks, Avaz Business and the famous places from World War II in the capital of Bosnia and Herzegovina.
+Later walking tour and visit City hall, Spot house, Streets of handcrafts, Bascarsija square with Sebijl fountain, Karavan Seray that used to be a resting place for tradesmen that once traveled in caravans, Gazi Husrev bey’s mosques and Madresa – Islamic school.
+Visit of Bay’s mosque, the biggest Islamic structure in this part of the world.

 Trebinje – Dubrovnik – Mostar (BD), approx. 175 km

-After breakfast, departure to Dubrovnik, a stunningly intact walled city on the Adriatic Sea coast of the extreme south of Croatia.
+After breakfast, departure to Dubrovnik, a stunningly intact walled medieval city on the Adriatic Sea coast, at the very south of Croatia.
 Sightseeing tour of the city, one of the most prominent tourist resorts of the Mediterranean and listed as a UNESCO World Heritage Site since 1979.
-Dubrovnik is steeped in stunning architecture and sculptural detail and boasts spectacular churches, monasteries, museums, and fountains.
+Dubrovnik is steeped in stunning architecture and sculptural detail and is home to spectacular churches, monasteries, museums, and fountains.
 Free afternoon for individual activities.
 Departure to Mostar.
 Dinner in the traditional restaurant.
 Overnight at 4* hotel in Mostar.

 Mostar – Jablanica – Konjic – Jajce (BD), approx. 215 km

-Departure to Jajce, a vividly town in north-western Bosnia, where was created the Socialist Yugoslav Republic in November 1943, which is a potential list of UNESCO cultural heritage.
+Departure to Jajce, a vividly town in north-western Bosnia, where the Socialist Yugoslav Republic was founded in November of 1943.
+The city is put on a list of UNESCO cultural heritage.
 Check-in at 3* hotel in Jajce.
 Sightseeing walk tour around the walls of this ancient city.
 Dinner in a traditional restaurant.
 Overnight.